zerolabnet/OpenClash/README.md

+Development of the new simpler product (Super Simple Clash) continues in this repository: https://github.com/zerolabnet/ssclash

+---

 ### Description

 OpenClash compiled without `kmod-inet-diag` dependence.
 For users who're using the version which does not have `kmod-inet-diag` in the repository.